department-of-veterans-affairs/gibct-data-service/README.md

 ### Data Modes and Versions
 GIDS profile data is logically partitioned in two modes: **preview** mode and **production** mode.
 In preview mode the data retrieved via the API has not yet been approved by the VA Education Stakeholders.
-In contrast
+In contrast, production mode is the actual data pushed to **GIBCT** for public consumption.

 ### Primary User Flow
 Institution profile data is synthesized from 21 separate CSVs maintained by various federal sources.
 Once the CSVs are